 - A co-payment is the set amount you are obliged to pay for each day you are in hospital.
 For example, you, and anyone else listed on your hospital policy, may be required to pay the first $50 per day in hospital, depending on your policy.

 A prosthesis is an artificial substitute or replacement for a body part attached or applied to the body to replace a missing part.
 Surgically implanted prostheses are sometimes required, such as a replacement cornea, a hip joint replacement device, a pacemaker, or a heart valve.

-- If you are having surgery to implant or apply a prosthesis, your private health insurer must pay a benefit if you have the correct hospital cover and the product is on the Prostheses List.
-If you are covered, your health insurer will pay at least the minimum benefit listed on the Protheses List.
+- If you are having surgery to implant or apply a prosthesis, your private health insurer must pay a benefit if you have the correct hospital cover and the product is on the Medical Device and Human Tissue Product List (formerly known as the Prostheses List).
+If you are covered, your health insurer will pay at least the minimum benefit according to the list.

 - If the minimum benefit does not cover the cost of the prosthesis, you might need to pay all or part of the gap to the hospital.

 - Before you have surgery, you should ask your health insurer if you are covered, how much your policy will pay for a particular prosthesis, and whether you will have any 'gap' to pay for the prosthesis.